SouthGreenPlatform/trainings/_pages/hpc/hpcPractice.md

 1. Click _New Site_.
 2. Add a custom name for this site.
-3. Add the hostname bioinfo-nas2.ird.fr to have access to /data/project
+3. Add the hostname bioinfo-nas.ird.fr to have access to /data2/project/
 4. Set the Logon Type to "Normal" and insert your username and password used to connect on the IRD cluster
 5. Press the "Connect" button.